rizitis/rizitis.github.io/slackware/ai.md

 Slackware dont split libraries like other distros to liba , liba-dev etc...<br>
 In Slackware when a library is installed , then user know that all library source is installed. `;)`
 <br>
-There are several deps and programs to run locally an ai-model but everything its not already in the installation you will find it on SBo repo. <br>
+There are several deps and 3rd programs to run locally an ai-model and if some deps are not already in the installation you will find them on SBo repo. <br>
 In special cases you might need to use `pip` but thats ok!.<br>
-*NOTE*: that in Slackware you also have all qt(x) installer in your installation!
+*NOTE*: that in Slackware you also have all Qt(x) installer in your installation!

 *LLAMA.cpp* , *ollama*, *GPT4All* etc... are fine in a Slackware system if you know how to install and use them...<br>